jkbelcher/Mantis/README.md

-# Peacock
+# Mantis

-This is the lighting control software for Colossal Collective's Peacock puppet.
+This is the lighting control software for Colossal Collective's Mantis puppet.

 For more information please visit: https://www.thecolossalcollective.com/